 the impact of consequences in the event of misconduct.

-The general training requirements are specified for each workplace as a training module in approved <.
+The general training requirements are specified for each workplace as a training module in approved Training Matrix.
 Each job holder has the obligation to complete training requirements for their Training Group.

-Additional training is needed
+Additional training is needed:

 in the event of changes to work or decision-making processes/activities,